Abercynon

 The population of Abercynon was recorded as 6,428 in the 2001 Census, decreasing to 6,390 at the 2011 Census, despite more than a hundred additional households built over this period (from 2,582 in 2011 to 2,694 by 2011).
 The electoral ward of Abercynon includes both the community of Abercynon, but also takes into account the nearby villages of Pontcynon, Ynysboeth and Tyntetown further north.

 Abercynon is approximately 16 mi north of Cardiff and approximately 40 mi from Swansea.
 The rivers Taff and Cynon converge at Watersmeet near Martin's Terrace.
 Abercynon used to have many churches, chapels and pubs.
-There are now only four public houses left - The Thorn Hotel, The Navigation, Brownies Bar and the Carne Park Hotel.
+There are now only four public houses left - The Thorn Hotel, The Navigation, The Top Club and the Carne Park Hotel.
 The only churches still left are St. Donat's Church in Wales, its daughter church, St. Gwynno's, St. Thomas' Roman Catholic Church and the Methodist church in Martin's Lane.